pipegalera/pipegalera/README.md

 # Hi there, I'm Pipe 👋

-I'm a recent graduate from the Master in Economics from the University of Copenhagen.
+I'm a Econ graduate from University of Copenhagen, currently working as People Analytics Partner at [Maersk](https://www.maersk.com/).

 I have public repositories with some of the projects I have been working on, including websites and statistical/econometrical projects written in Python, R or STATA.

 Take a look and feel free to take code snaps that you find useful for your own projects! :blush:

-## About

-- :airplane: Spanish living in Denmark for the last three years.
-- :chart_with_upwards_trend: I’m currently improving my Machine Learning skills.
-- :fire: Hobbies: I play basketball and practice kyokushin karate.

 ## Connect with me: